Falcons to face Rice on Dec. 29 in Forth Worth, Texas. Game televised by ESPN.

 Falcons and Black Knights play Saturday, Nov.
 3, in West Point, NY.

-Mike Thiessen is in his ninth season as an assistant coach at the Academy.
-This season is his second as the solo offensive coordinator after four years of sharing the duties, and his first as the quarterbacks coach.
-Thiessen coached wide receivers for the eighth previous seasons.
+Mike Thiessen is in his 11th season as an assistant coach at the Academy.
+This season is his fourth as the solo offensive coordinator after four years of sharing the duties, and his third as the quarterbacks coach.
+Thiessen coached wide receivers for the eight previous seasons.

-Thiessen had one of the top receiving corps in school history last season, overseeing the development of two players that had breakout seasons.
+Thiessen had one of the top receiving corps in school history while coaching the position, overseeing the development of two players that had breakout seasons.
 Jalen Robinette led the Falcons with 43 catches for 806 yards and four touchdowns.
 His 806 yards are the most by a Falcon since Jason Brown in 2005.
 Garrett Brown was second on the team with 36 catches for 535 yards and a team-best six touchdowns.

 Thiessen was a key contributor in the development of All-American Chad Hall, the conference offensive player of the year in 2007.
 Hall caught 50 passes, the sixth most in school history, for 524 yards, while rushing for 1,478 yards, which ranks second all-time in school history.
 Hall played six seasons in the NFL and earned a Super Bowl appearance with the San Francisco 49ers.